TeamStacks/hw4/README.md

 ## JavaScript

-There should be no errors, but there are occasionally warnins and also, debug prints when viewing with the developer console.
+There should be no console errors, but there are occasionally warnings and also, debug prints when viewing with the developer console.

 # Concerns

 The Gold/Silver/Plat totals were very difficult to graph because of ChartJS's limitations.
 ChartJS only accepts one set of x-axis values, which means that all datasets must share the same set of dates for the charted information to make any sense.
 We ended up writing a basic function that sums up all purchases made before a certain date.
 In short, the gold/silver/plat totals on the chart will look inaccurate, especially if an item's purchase date is not within the range of dates on the chart.

 There are also gaps in the dates for the 1oz gold/silver/platinum data from Quandl (no idea why).
 Ideally we would have written a scraper to scrape daily info from some other site, but we weren't sure how to do this in Parse (would be much easier in Node).

-# Dates
+## Dates

 There is a discrepancy between the Parse server dates and the browser dates that causes a minor difference in the dates when fetched and when stored.
 In Chrome, this is off by 5 hours, whereas in Firefox, the time is parsed correctly.

-# Implementation

-We used a mixture of REST API and JavaScript and jQuery for our backend.

 ## Front-end (From Dream Team spec)
 - HTML